The Fighter

 “One!
 Two!
 Three!” the ref begins to count.

-At least, that’s the lie he tells himself.
-It’s the same lie he told himself when he was just a kid hiding from the drunken monster that rampaged through the house every night.
-Day after wretched day, night after sleepless night, that monster prowled through that trailer like a hungry wolf ready to devour any glimmer of joy it managed to sniff out.
+It’s the same lie he told himself when he was just a kid, back when he spent his nights hiding from the drunken monster that rampaged through the house.
+Day after wretched day, night after sleepless night, that monster prowled through their trailer like a hungry wolf ready to devour any glimmer of joy it managed to sniff out.
 For ten years he was forced to find somewhere to hide.
 For ten years he listened to screams echoing off the walls.
-For ten years he endured the same backhand across his face.
+For ten years he endured the same backhand across the face.

 CRACK!

 The shot across his ribs hits him harder than his father ever could.
 Buttoning up, he quickly finds himself against the ropes.
 He’s spent most of the fight here already.
-Across the ring, he can just barely make out the voice of his coach yelling at him to step to the inside and work his angles.
+Across the ring, he can barely make out the voice of his coach yelling at him to step to the inside and work his angles.

 He’s right.
 That would get him off the ropes.
 But he also isn’t the one getting the literal shit beat out of him right now, either.